deeztek/Hermes-Secure-Email-Gateway/README.md

 This Docker Edition packages the entire stack as a set of containers managed by Docker Compose, replacing the legacy bare-metal Ubuntu installer with a portable, reproducible deployment.

-> **Looking for a managed version?** Hermes is self-hosted by design.
-If you want to support development and get vendor support, see [Pro pricing](https://www.hermesseg.io/pricing/): per-server licensing, no per-mailbox fees.

 ## Editions

 Hermes ships in two editions: